-With thousands of visitors, 30,000 employees and nearly 13,000 students, Duke encourages staff, faculty and students who commute to campus to explore alternative transportation options.
+With thousands of visitors, 36,000 employees and nearly 15,000 students, Duke encourages staff, faculty and students who commute to campus to explore alternative transportation options.
 Duke offers many options to save on fuel and parking fees while helping Duke contribute to its mission of creating a more sustainable campus.
+The Unpark Yourself program encompasses all of Duke's alternative commuting options.

 The Bull City Connector is a fare-free, environmentally sensitive bus service that helps connect downtown Durham with the Duke University campus and medical facilities.